AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-38526-admin-user-not-able-to-access-swat-tool.md

 ---
-description: The MDVA-38526 patch solves the issue where the admin user is not able to access the SWAT tool.
-This patch is available when the Quality Patches Tool (QPT) 1.1.9 is installed.
-The patch ID is MDVA-38526.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+title: "MDVA-38526: Admin user is not able to access SWAT tool"
 labels: QPT patches,Quality Patches Tool,QPT,MQP,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,SWAT,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,QPT 1.1.9
-title: 'MDVA-38526: Admin user is not able to access SWAT tool'
 ---

-# MDVA-38526: Admin user is not able to access SWAT tool

 The MDVA-38526 patch solves the issue where the admin user is not able to access the SWAT tool.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.9 is installed.
 The patch ID is MDVA-38526.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.